Request Information

 *All fields are required

-Examine how our nation is protected from threats both domestic and foreign by studying for an online degree in homeland security.
-American InterContinental University’s Bachelor of Science in Criminal Justice with a Specialization in Homeland Security degree program has a strong criminal justice foundation and takes a deep dive into terrorism and crisis management.
+Examine how our nation is protected from domestic and foreign threats by studying for an online degree in homeland security.
+American InterContinental University’s Bachelor of Science in Criminal Justice degree program with a specialization in Homeland Security and Crisis Management has a strong criminal justice foundation and dives deep into terrorism and crisis management.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.